-The Plant Community Metric for Non-Channeled Meadows is composed of three submetrics (submetrics B - D): Number of Co-dominant Species, Percent Invasive Species, and Number of Upland Encroachment Species.
+The Plant Community Metric for Non-Channeled Meadows is composed of two submetrics (submetrics B and C): Number of Co-dominant Species, and Percent Invasive Species.
 Submetric A: Number of Plant Layers Present is not applicable.

 A "plant" is defined as an individual of any vascular macrophyte species of tree, shrub, herb/forb, or fern, whether submerged, floating, emergent, prostrate, decumbent, or erect, including non-native (exotic) plant species.
 Algae and bryophytes (including mosses and liverworts) are not included among the species identified in the assessment of the plant community.